 Particularly, brassicas like broccoli need correct levels of calcium and boron to develop.
-A boron deficiency causes broccoli stems to rot from the inside, and calcium deficiency causes tipburn—disintegration of the heads.
+A boron deficiency causes broccoli stems to rot from the inside, and calcium deficiency causes tipburn — the disintegration of the heads.

 If you have acidic soils, adding lime will help both your pH and your calcium levels, to give you a more successful crop.